mrskodi/profile-card-component/README.md

 # profile-card-component

 Notes:
-My first project all on my own without any tutorial.
+My first project all on my own without leaning on any tutorial.
-Satisfaction on the outcome: 70%
+Satisfaction on the final result: 70%

 Learnings from this assignment: